-At City, we recognise that starting university can be an exciting but at times challenging process.
-If you are estranged from your parents or key family member, then starting university may pose additional concerns.
 Our City Cares team provides financial, pastoral, and educational support to estranged students, from application stage through to graduation and searching for employment.

-What is a young, estranged student?
+Who is a young, estranged student?

-Student Finance England
+Sharing your household income with Student Finance England

 To do this, you will need to submit evidence to support the claim of estrangement.
 Examples of proof that you can provide:

 - A letter from a social worker (if you have one)

 - If you claimed welfare benefits before the age of 18, a letter from your local Job Centre Plus office showing that you received benefits because of your personal circumstances